 Your IT department should know how to set up the folder for you and make it accessible to you so that you can upload images.
 Please see below for some tips for your IT Department.

 The images must be publicly accessible and available by a URL reference from the recipient’s (your customer) email client.
 We cannot embed images that are dynamic (i.e. tech assigned to a service call), so we reference them with a URL in the HTML of the email.
+If you are running eInfo or Remote Tech, you already have a website that can be used to share the technicians’ pictures.
 Normally, we suggest you place them on an internet facing site all in the same folder and give each image a name that can be constructed by data in the database.
 For example, take the Agent Number of the tech and add .jpg to it and add it to the site URL to get the image.